yyc12345/bmmo-protocol-compiler/docs/GenCode.md

 * Bp use `nullptr` as the symbol of null pointer, not `NULL`.
 If you want to check null pointer for some Bp managed variables (however you might not need to check in almost situation.), please compare its pointer with `nullptr`, not `NULL`.
 * Bp use naked pointer if it needed.
 But for the most cases, pointer is not used.

+### Encoding

+The principle order Bp string must be UTF8 encoding.
+However, our generated C++ code do not ensure this.
+You should create your encoding convertion code to make sure that all you stored in std::string is writtin in UTF8 encoding.

 ### Ownerships